Step 13: The Appraisal

 If the buyer is using a mortgage to buy your home then the lender will require that an appraisal be conducted.
 An appraisal is a formal report regarding the value of your home.

-How long until we know if the property appraised for the purchase price?
+- How long until we know if the property appraised for the purchase price?
 Usually a week to 10 days after the appraisal appointment.
+The appraiser has 10 days to reply.
 Once the report is written, the buyer’s mortgage lender forwards it to the buyer to let the buyer know whether the property appraised at the purchase price, below the purchase price, or above the purchase price.